African Music Chart: DJ Zinhle’s ‘Umlilo’ Featuring Mvzzle and Rethabile Leads - Olisa.tv

 At number 7, we meet Harmonize and Sheebah’s Follow Me, while Gin Ideal’s System featuring Dufla Diligon drops to number 8.

-Shatta Wale returns to the chart, at number 9, with Samthing Soweto’s Akulaleki featuring DJ Maphorisa, Kabza De Small, and Sasha leads the chart from behind.
+Shatta Wale returns to the chart, at number 9, with Borjor, while Samthing Soweto’s Akulaleki featuring DJ Maphorisa, Kabza De Small, and Sasha leads the chart from behind.

 See the list below: